Automattic/jetpack/readme.txt

 13. File locking errors such as "failed to acquire key 0x152b: Permission denied in..." or "Page not cached by WP Super Cache.
 Could not get mutex lock." are a sign that you may have to use file locking.
 Edit wp-content/wp-cache-config.php and uncomment "$use_flock = true" or set $sem_id to a different value.
 You can also disable file locking from the Admin screen as a last resort.
 14. Make sure cache/wp_cache_mutex.lock is writeable by the web server.
 15. The cache folder cannot be put on an NFS or Samba or NAS share.
 It has to be on a local disk.
 File locking and deleting expired files will not work properly unless the cache folder is on the local machine.
+16. Garbage collection of old cache files won't work if WordPress can't find wp-cron.php.
+If your hostname resolves to 127.0.0.1 it could be preventing the garbage collection from working.
+Check your access_logs for wp-cron.php entries.
+Do they return a 404 (file not found) or 200 code?
+If it's 404 or you don't see wp-cron.php anywhere WordPress may be looking for that script in the wrong place.
+You should speak to your server administator to correct this or edit /etc/hosts on Unix servers and remove the following line.
+Your hostname must resolve to the external IP address other servers on the network/Internet use.
+See http://yoast.com/wp-cron-issues/ for more.

+    `127.0.0.1 myhostname.com`
+A line like "127.0.0.1 localhost localhost.localdomain" is ok.

 == Custom Caching ==
 It is now possible to hook into the caching process using the add_cacheaction() function.